Fencing-Without-Limits/fencing-without-limits.github.io/README.md

-# React + TypeScript + Vite
+# FWL Website

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This repo is currently a template that provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+Here is the figma link I made to design the website: https://www.figma.com/design/v1t6QDytDDjjpFwJB78q98/FWL-Website?node-id=1-902&t=Tkrs7puVrH9CCUzl-1

 Currently, two official plugins are available: